Ateneo de Manila University: Colleges and institutes

 The Ateneo de Manila University provides education at the primary, secondary, undergraduate, and graduate levels.
 The university offers 48 undergraduate, 93 graduate, and 11 professional degree programs.
 Dual and joint degrees are also available, including partnerships with international universities.

 The primary language of instruction is English, with some classes offered in Filipino.

 The Ateneo de Manila University emphasizes a liberal arts undergraduate core curriculum that includes philosophy, literature, theology, history, and the social sciences.
 This curriculum is designed to foster student-centred learning and community engagement.

-Reputation and rankings
+Admissions, reputation and rankings

+The Ateneo College Entrance Test (ACET) is required for an admission offer to the Ateneo College (Loyola Schools), considered anecdotally as the most difficult entrance examination in the Philippines aside from the University of the Philippines' College Admissions Test (UPCAT).
+Furthermore, admission to the university requires strong extracurriculars, recommendations, an essay, and a consistent academic performance from middle school to high school.

+Acceptance through the Scholastic Aptitude Test (SAT) is also welcomed with a minimum SAT score of 1200, taken within the last 2 years before the application.

-The Ateneo is ranked as a top institution in the Philippines by the Times Higher Education World University Rankings and the QS World University Rankings.
+The Ateneo de Manila University is ranked as a top institution in the Philippines by the Times Higher Education World University Rankings and second nationally, and first-ranked private university nationally in the QS World University Rankings.
 It was first among private universities and second overall in the Philippines in both QS's World and Asia rankings.

-As of 2023, the Ateneo is ranked fourth in the Philippines by the Webometrics Ranking of World Universities and third by EduRank.
+As of 2026, the Ateneo is ranked third in the Philippines by the Webometrics Ranking of World Universities and third by EduRank.

 The university has 11 Centers of Excellence (CoE) and 6 Centers of Development (CoD) as recognized by CHED.

 The Ateneo's academic programs are accredited at Level IV by CHED and the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU).

+Ateneo's John Gokongwei School of Management and the Ateneo Graduate School of Business are both members of the Association to Advance Collegiate Schools of Business, a step towards accreditation.
+The university is also a frequent publisher in Scopus database, a member of the ASEAN University Network, Association of Christian Universities and Colleges in Asia, International Association of Jesuit Universities, Association of Jesuit Colleges and Universities, Jesuit Basic Education Commission, and a participant of the Erasmus Programme of the European Union.

+In addition, the university has linkages in multiple and elite universities in Asia, Europe, Oceania, North and South Americas.
+Ateneo is anecdotally also a feeder for top Filipino students for Ivy League postgraduate programs, M7 business schools, and other highly ranked foreign universities.